 A sprint is a timeboxed development cycle from the Scrum Framework.
 Sprints aren’t sequential phases.

 Calling something by a different name doesn’t change what it is.

 Rebranding gives the appearance of change.
-People sprinkle in bits and pieces from Scrum or other agile approaches.
+People sprinkle in bits and pieces from Scrum or other agile approaches so that they can say they are indeed using agile.
 They pick the pieces they like or the ones they understand and ignore the rest.

 - They call their existing requirements “user stories”

 - Their project manager becomes the “scrum master”

 - They have a daily meeting that they call the standup meeting, but it sounds more like the project manager/scrum master is conducting an interview of each team member

 Changing the name of something doesn’t change what it is.
 I can call myself a world class athlete but that doesn’t make me one.
 And changing the name of something doesn’t make it a more effective approach, or make it more agile.